severinaklingler/greenpi/README.md

 To run the script use
 rm output.log
-nohup python3 -u bonsaiservant.py > output.log 2>&1 &
+nohup python3 -u bonsaiservant.py &